Introduction

 Select which of your contact's email fields ListDefender should use in the scan.
 The most common reason to select a different field is if you're using a third-party service to deliver emails, and your contact's actual email address is in a non-standard field.

-Your CRM tracks when someone clicks on a link in your emails, and this is a very good way to track customer engagement.
-Your CRM also tracks when someone opens your emails, but this isn't very reliable because many email systems block or erroneously report opens.
+Your EMP tracks when someone clicks on a link in your emails, and this is a very good way to track customer engagement.
+Your EMP also tracks when someone opens your emails, but this isn't very reliable because many email systems block or erroneously report opens.

 Though the "Clicks Only" option is the most accurate for engagement tracking, ListDefender recommends that you start with "Clicks and Opens" until you have a good understanding of your engagement data.